MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidtaglastmodificationtime-canonical-property.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-Contém a data e hora que o objeto ou subobjeto última modificação.
+Contém a data e a hora da última modificação do objeto ou subobjeto.

 |||
 |:-----|:-----|